Salmacis

-Salmacis (Σαλμακίς) was an atypical Naiad nymph of Greek mythology.
+Salmacis (Σαλμακίς) was a naiad of Greek mythology.
 She rejected the ways of the virginal Greek goddess Artemis in favour of vanity and idleness.

 Mythology

 Ovid's version

 Salmacis' attempted rape of Hermaphroditus is narrated in the fourth book of Ovid's Metamorphoses (see also Dercetis).

 There dwelt a Nymph, not up for hunting or archery:

 unfit for footraces.
 She the only Naiad not in Diana’s band.